 Not much explanation is needed here, right?

-You can paste your essay into Grammarly and change it based on its tips, or download the Grammarly Chrome extension and edit your essay right on Google Docs.
+You can paste your essay into Grammarly and change it based on its tips, or download the free Grammarly Chrome extension and edit your essay right on Google Docs.

 It’s perfect for us lazy people who don’t want to read the entire essay out loud… aka the 2nd method.

 It’s much easier to recognize grammar or flow errors when you read the essay out loud.

 Whenever you think, “It just sounds weird,” something is probably wrong.

 Of course, there is a hack to this method.
 Paste your essay into Google Translate and listen to it there!

 Note: Google Translate probably can’t take your entire essay at one time due to a character maximum, so break it up into paragraphs.